 Based in North East England, Jo Clement is a working-class poet and interdisciplinary maker of Gypsy, Roma and Traveller ethnicity.
 She is a Northern Writers’ Award winner (New Writing North) and lectures in English and Creative Writing at Northumbria University.

-She holds a PhD on the (in)visbility of ‘the Gypsy’ in visual art and literature.
-The research was awarded an inaugural AHRC Northern Bridge scholarship.
-It excavates a buried history of GRT identity and culture throughout the long eighteenth-century by making deep ‘readings’ of book illustrator Thomas Bewick’s wood engraving archive.
-By exploring print’s ‘black and white’ spaces, her study deconstructs ideologies in order to make visible institutional failures, omissions and the privileging of ‘whiteness’ in the canon, scholarly discourse, archival practice and the contemporary publishing industry.
-Supervised by the poet Professor Sean O’Brien and led by her writing practice, Jo sought to redress instances of injustice and imbalance through innovative methodologies, imagination and voice, resulting in the generation of a new collection of poems and critical study: ‘Moveable Type’.
+Jo holds a PhD on the (in)visbility of ‘the Gypsy’ in visual art and literature.
+Awarded an inaugural AHRC Northern Bridge scholarship, the research excavates a buried history of GRT identity and culture throughout the long eighteenth-century by making deep readings of book illustrator Thomas Bewick’s wood engraving archive.
+By exploring print’s ‘black and white’ spaces, the study deconstructs ideologies to make visible institutional failures, omissions, and the privileging of ‘whiteness’ in the canon, scholarly discourse, archival practice and the contemporary publishing industry.
+Supervised by the poet Professor Sean O’Brien and led by her writing practice, Jo sought to redress instances of injustice and imbalance through innovative methodologies, imagination and voice, resulting in the generation of a new pamphlet of poems and critical study titled Moveable Type.

 Follow this link for more information: https://www.joclement.co.uk